Fauna tour

 • All Fauna resources, excluding top-level keys, exist as documents within a specific database.
 This includes collections, user-defined functions, and child databases.

-• Transactions run in the context of a single database and can’t access data outside the database.
+• Queries run in the context of a single database and can’t access data outside the database.
 Databases aren’t aware of their parents or peers.

 Create a child database